Boeing will outsource more jobs to India

 Before their departure, those employees will be asked to train the Tata personnel in Boeing procedures to smooth the handover of the work.

-Transformation = Downsizing
+Transformation = downsizing

-The planned layoffs are part of a concerted Boeing effort in recent years to cut non-union corporate jobs.
+The planned layoffs are part of a broad and concerted Boeing effort in recent years to cut nonunion corporate jobs.

 “Several of our corporate functions, including Information Technology and Finance, have implemented changes to streamline their operations, resulting in lower staffing levels” in those areas, Boeing said Tuesday.